Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 # Running
 Simply try running `python3 superbird-server.py` then pair your Superbird. \
 Once it connects, you can go through all the menus as if Superbird was connected to your phone.

+# Contributing / forking
+If you'd like to add support for another service, feel free to make a fork of this repo!
+All the code that talks to the Spotify API is in remote_api.py so that *should* be the only file you need to edit.
+If you need any help/guidance, feel free to ask in the Discord!

 # Credits
 https://github.com/Merlin04/superbird-webapp - Lots of communication is handled by the webapp.
 The reconstructed code makes it easy to figure out how to handle messages